 Marr R, Goyal A, Quinn M, Chopra V

-(Dec 2021) Researchers performed a prospective study and interviewed individuals representing second victim support programs from 20 US News and World Report (USNWR) Honor Roll Hospitals.
-Most program representatives reported that participants sought support voluntarily.
-Poor physician participation due to the stigma associated with seeking support was commonly reported as a challenge.
-However, acceptance of the mission of second victim programs, growing recognition of the value of the program across hospital departments, and systematic safety enhancements were cited as key advantages.
+(Dec 2021) Researchers interviewed individuals representing second victim support programs from 20 US News and World Report (USNWR) Honor Roll Hospitals.
+Most reported that participants sought support voluntarily, and that poor participation due to the stigma associated with seeking support was a challenge.
+However, acceptance of the mission, growing recognition of the value of the program across hospital departments, and systematic safety enhancements were cited as key advantages.
 To ensure success, participants suggested training a variety of volunteers and incorporating the programs within quality improvement processes.
 Read more

 Programming and implementation • Second victim